 That’s what happens if you opt for Sole proprietorship or partnership.
 For some, this isn’t the desired outcome and in this case, they may want to form an LLC and establish the limitations in the foundational documents.

 The second reason is kind of a drag to talk about, but we still have to go there – taxes.

 Being incorporated gives you a lot of flexibility when it comes to taxes that you won’t get with any of the other business structure options.

 The key is making sure you are an S corporation.
-This will give you the most flexibility on your taxes.
+This will give you the most flexibility in your taxes.

 The next reason is about taxes as well, but I promise it’s a good one.
 Expenses.
 Who doesn’t like deductible business expenses?

-All of those typical business expenses you have to have in order to keep your business afloat can be written off.
+All of those typical business expenses you have to have to keep your business afloat can be written off.